XWangLabTHU/cfDNApipe/README.md

 ```

-## Section 5: How to Build Customized Pipepline using cfDNApipe
+## Section 5: How to Build Customized Pipeline using cfDNApipe

-Some users are familiar with cfDNA processing and want to customize their own pipelines. cfDNApipe provide a flexible pipeline framework for building customized pipeline.
-The following is an example of how to build pipeline from intermediate steps.
+Some users are familiar with cfDNA processing and want to customize their pipelines. cfDNApipe provides a flexible pipeline framework for building the customized pipeline.
+The following is an example of how to build the pipeline from intermediate steps.

 Assume that we have some WGS samples and all the samples have already been aligned.
-Now, we want to perform CNA analysis to these data compared with default sequence and get gene level annotation.
+Now, we want to perform CNA analysis to these data compared with the default sequence and get gene-level annotation.

 First, set global configure.